MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/migrate-commerce-sdk.md

 ### Do I have to migrate?

 The Commerce SDK provides several benefits that the Retail SDK doesn't provide, such as a simplified development and update experience, and improved performance.
-The Retail SDK and installers will be deprecated in October 2022, and all extensions must be migrated before then.
-After October 2022, the Retail SDK will no longer be released or supported.
+The Retail SDK and installers will be deprecated in April 2023, and all extensions must be migrated before then.
+After April 2023, the Retail SDK will no longer be released or supported.

 ### When do I have to migrate?

-Extensions must be migrated to the new Commerce SDK and new installers by October 2022.
+Extensions must be migrated to the new Commerce SDK and new installers by April 2023.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]